joju18h/playgrounds/README.md

 # Nothing to see here
-messing around with basic webdev lol
+messing around with basic webdev and github lol